-- Businesses Contracted with Augsburg College may request a 50 percent discount on the above rates.
+- Businesses Contracted with Augsburg may request a 50 percent discount on the above rates.
 Any location, parking, or additional fees will be charged in full.

-- Personal Filming and Photography (for individuals not associated with the College) for personal projects, weddings, portfolios, etc., will be charged a $100 processing fee and $25 for each hour.
+- Personal Filming and Photography (for individuals not associated with the University) for personal projects, weddings, portfolios, etc., will be charged a $100 processing fee and $25 for each hour.
 Any location, parking, or additional fees will be charged in full.

-- Augsburg College Alumni: Filming for commercial purposes will receive a 50 percent discount.
+- Augsburg Alumni: Filming for commercial purposes will receive a 50 percent discount.
 Filming for personal projects, defined above, will be charged a $100 processing fee and $25 per hour.
 Any location, parking, or additional fees will be charged in full for these purposes.

-- Students: Filming by students for current and official courses at Augsburg College do not require a film agreement or filming fee.
+- Students: Filming by students for current and official courses at Augsburg do not require a film agreement or filming fee.
 This filming should not, however, be used for commercial purposes after the fact and the filmmaker must be mindful of all legal, copyright, and other issues impacting the work.